argoproj/argo-rollouts/docs/features/bluegreen.md

 ### autoPromotionSeconds
 The AutoPromotionSeconds will make the rollout automatically promote the new ReplicaSet to active Service after the AutoPromotionSeconds time has passed since the rollout has entered a paused state.
 If the `AutoPromotionEnabled` field is set to true, this field will be ignored

 Defaults to nil

+### antiAffinity
+Check out the [Anti Affinity document](anti-affinity/anti-affinity.md) document for more information.

+Defaults to nil